 8. Execute the Tests

 With the groundwork laid, it’s action time.
-Initiate the testing sequences, keeping a vigilant eye on system behaviors.
-Active performance monitoring during this phase helps capture pivotal performance metrics, setting the stage for insightful analyses later on.
+Initiate the test execution, keeping a vigilant eye on system behaviors.
+Active performance monitoring during this phase helps capture key performance metrics, setting the stage for insightful analyses later on.

 9. Analyze the Results